keithfancher/tvmv/README.md

 $ tvmv mv -n buffy -s 4

 # Do the same thing, but auto-detect the season and episode number(s):
-$ tvmv mv -n buffy -a
+$ tvmv mv -n buffy

+# And better yet, auto-detect *everything* from the input files, including the
+# show's name:
+$ tvmv mv

 # The exact same operation again, but using Buffy's unique ID rather than a
 # name query.
-This ID can be easily fetched with the `tvmv search` command.
+This ID can be fetched with the `tvmv search` command, or
+# directly from a search on the TMDB site.
-$ tvmv mv -i 95 -a
+$ tvmv mv -i 95

 # This time, let's do season 1.
 And we're specifying a directory instead of
 # using the current working directory: